ragul253/Tamilselvi-AI-basic-assistant-/README.md

 ## Usage

 1. **Type your Query:**
-   - Interact with Tamilselvi by typing your questions or commands.
+   - Interact with Theenmozhi by typing your questions or commands.

 2. **Receive Responses:**
-   - Tamilselvi processes the input using the Google Gemini API and provides responses.
+   - Theenmozhi processes the input using the Google Gemini API and provides responses.

 3. **Text-to-Speech:**
    - Optionally, utilize the text-to-speech feature to hear responses.